Poundal: Background

-Note: Slugs (32.174049 lb) and poundals (1/32.174049 lbf) are never used in the same system, since they are opposite solutions of the same problem.
+Slugs (32.174049 lb) and poundals (1/32.174049 lbf) tend not to be used together in the same context, as they are opposite solutions of the same problem.

-Rather than changing either force or mass units, one may choose to express acceleration in units of the acceleration due to Earth's gravity (called g).
-In this case, we can keep both pounds-mass and pounds-force, such that applying one pound force to one pound mass accelerates it at one unit of acceleration (g):
+Rather than changing either force or mass units, one may choose to express acceleration in units of the acceleration due to Earth's gravity (g).
+In this case, we can keep both pounds-mass and pounds-force, such that applying 1 pound-force to 1 pound-mass accelerates it at 1 g: